ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

   - Project Management
 ---

-Many developers will be familiar with the following development environment setup: You use [GitHub repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to store and manage code, but rely on a plethora of tools for creating and managing all other project outputs.
-While each tool can be very effective in its own right, this often leads to scattered deliverables, causing confusion and an increased risk of inconsistencies.
-In this article, I outline how to consolidate all your project artefacts on GitHub by leveraging recent GitHub and open-source tools:
+Many people will be familiar with a development environment setup where they use [GitHub repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to store and manage code, but rely on a plethora of tools for creating and managing all other project outputs.
+While each tool can be very effective in its own right, this often leads to scattered deliverables, causing confusion and an increased risk of inconsistency.
+In this post, I outline how to consolidate all your project artefacts on GitHub by leveraging recent GitHub and open-source tools:

 - [GitHub Actions](https://docs.github.com/en/actions) for automating software workflows
 - [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) for planning and tracking work